What are SBA Loans?

 What are my options if I don’t meet the SBA Loan Requirements?

-The world of small business financing has grown rapidly in the last two decades with the advent of fintech companies.
+The world of small business financing has experienced rapid growth over the last two decades, driven by the emergence of fintech companies.
 Alternative online lenders and lending marketplaces can circumvent traditional loan requirements with technology tools that analyze a business’s financial health when making a credit decision.

 As such, you have plenty of options outside the SBA loan programs (and commercial banks) when it comes to securing funding for your business.
 You could consider any of the following small business loans: